 SPINAL TUBERCULOSIS

 Spinal tuberculosis causes the destruction, collapse of vertebrae, and angulation of the vertebral column.
+This condition, also known as Pott’s disease, can affect any bone, or vertebra, in your spine—and it often involves more than one vertebra.
 The progression of this illness is slow and insidious.
 The total duration of the illness varies from a few months to a few years, with an average disease duration ranging from 4 to 11 months

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.